Why Go Vegan?

 The truth is that most people don’t eat solely based on health.
 If we did, we would never eat cookies or cake.
 Many of the foods we choose are based on tradition, taste, and accessibility.
 Plant-based diets are trendy right now, which is great for animals and the environment and people who thrive on them.
-The issue with basing veganism solely on diet is that if a study suddenly finds some other diet healthier, people will switch.
+One problem with advocating veganism through health arguments alone is that if a study suddenly finds some other diet healthier, people will switch.
 Studies have found that people who switch to a plant-based diet for ethical reasons are more likely to stick with it.
-Committing to a vegan lifestyle means finding ways to make veganism healthy for everyone.

 Further reading and viewing:

 - Advice from a Vegan Cardiologist – NY Times – Article

 - Six reasons to go vegan according to science – Telegraph – Article